iotaledger/documentation/channels/0.1/authors/controlling-access.md

 Authors may choose this option in cases where all subscribers are not known before the start of the channel.

-To allow subscribers to send these message, the Channels application must use a workflow such as the following:
+To allow subscribers to send these message, the application must use a workflow such as the following:

 - The author generates an [NTRU key pair](https://en.wikipedia.org/wiki/NTRU) and sends the public key to the subscribers in an `Announce` message
 - Subscribers read the `Announce` message and use the author's NTRU public key to encrypt their own NTRU public keys for privacy before sending them in the `Subscribe` message